ethical-se/ese-practices/practices/ESE-ValueRetrospective.md

 The approach and results of the value-based approach in ESE must be reviewed periodically (w.r.t efficiency and effectiveness).

 > *As a team of agile practitioners, we want to reflect periodically whether we are doing the rights things and whether we are doing things right.
-There always is room and opprtunity for improvement.
+There always is room and opportunity for improvement.
 Being concerned about ethics values, we want to improve our value-based engineering practices continuously.*

 Advantages and benefits of a Value Retrospective include: